Use pthread_create(3THR) to add a new thread of control to the current process.

 When pthread_create() is successful, the ID of the thread created is stored in the location referred to as tid.

 Creating a thread using a NULL attribute argument has the same effect as using a default attribute; both create a default thread.
 When tattr is initialized, it acquires the default behavior.

-pthread_create() returns zero when it completes successfully.
-Any other return value indicates that an error occurred.
+pthread_create() returns a zero and exits when it completes successfully.
+Any other returned value indicates that an error occurred.
 When any of the following conditions are detected, pthread_create() fails and returns the corresponding value.